ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 [ADFS - Build a server side application using OAuth confidential clients with AD FS 2016 or later](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs)

 ### OpenID Configuration and Discovery
-The `[provider-dns].provider` file includes the contents of the provider OpenID Connect configuration.
+The `[provider-dns].provider` file includes the contents of the provider's OpenID Connect configuration.
 This file informs SystemLink of of the various endpoints exposed by the provider that are used during the login process.

 You may use curl to create this file.
 Replace `[provider-dns]` with the DNS of your OpenID Connect Provider.
 ```bash